evidentlyai/evidently/docs/book/monitoring/design_dashboard.md

 A monitoring Panel is an individual plot or counter on the Monitoring Dashboard.

 You can add multiple Panels and organize them by **Tabs**.
-There are several Panel types to choose from, and you can customize titles and legends.
+You can choose from Metric, Distribution, and Test Panels, and customize titles and legends.

 When adding a Panel, you point to the **source Metric or Test** and the value (`field_path`) inside it.
 Evidently will pull selected value(s) from all snapshots in the Projects and add them to the Panel.

 You can use **Tags** to filter data from specific snapshots.
 For example, you can plot the accuracy of Model A and Model B next to each other.
-To achieve this, add relevant tags when creating a snapshot.
+To achieve this, add relevant Tags when creating a snapshot.

-Broadly, there are Metric, Distribution, and Test Panels.
-This page details the panel types.

 {% hint style="info" %}
 **How to add Panels**.
-Check the next [docs section](design_dashboard_api.md).
+This page explains the Panel types.
+Check the next section on [adding Panels](design_dashboard_api.md).
 {% endhint %}

 # Metric Panels